NQCD/NQCDynamics.jl/docs/src/NQCModels/frictionmodels.md

 To perform [molecular dynamics with electronic friction (MDEF)](@ref mdef-dynamics) a specific type of model must be used that provides the friction tensor used to propagate the dynamics.
+For this we recommend using [FrictionProviders.jl](https://github.com/NQCD/FrictionProviders.jl).

-As detailed in the [MDEF page](@ref mdef-dynamics), there are two ways to obtain friction values, either from the local density friction approximation (LDFA), or from time-dependent perturbation theory (TDPT).
+As detailed in the [MDEF page](@ref mdef-dynamics), there are two ways to obtain friction values, either from the local density friction approximation (LDFA), or from time-dependent perturbation theory (TDPT), also known as orbital-dependent friction (ODF).
 The models on this page describe our existing implementations.

 ## Analytic models